Simcoe Pride

 Fierté Simcoe Pride is an annual festival held in Simcoe County, Ontario, during the end of July and beginning of August each year.
 It is a celebration of the diversity of the LGBT community in Simcoe County.
-It is one of the larger regional gay pride festivals in Canada, featuring flag raisings and proclamations from across the County, educational events, artistic and cultural events, and a large closing event.
+It is one of the larger regional gay pride festivals in Canada, featuring flag raisings and proclamations from across the county, educational events, artistic and cultural events, and a large closing event.
 Since forming, the organisation has expanded gradually, involving more year-round events.
 In 2016, the organisation celebrated its fifth anniversary Pride.

 Leadership and organization

-Fierté Simcoe Pride is managed by Mary Sue Robinet and a volunteer Board of Directors, who handle the finances, logistics and operations of the organisation and events.
+Fierté Simcoe Pride is managed by Christian Kenehan and a volunteer Board of Directors, who handle the finances, logistics and operations of the organisation and events.
 Volunteers are involved in running the events.

 The events are funded through donations, sponsorships, in-kind support, and fundraisers.